xinhe-lab/lab-wiki/public/orientation/README.md

 ## Task 1: Add yourself to our slack workspace

 You should join our [slack](https://slack.com) workspace at `xinhe-lab.slack.com`.
-Please ask Suzanne Leal to send you an invite.
+Please ask Xin to send you an invite.

 After you are added to the workspace, please find these channels to join: